Chart Color Schemes

 Gungahlin lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Gungahlin's population is approximately 10,115 as of November 2025.
-This figure represents an increase of 1,529 people since the 2021 Census, which reported a population of 8,586.
-The growth is inferred from ABS estimates: 9,198 residents in June 2024 and an additional 875 validated new addresses post-Census date.
-This results in a density ratio of 2,218 persons per square kilometer, higher than the national average according to AreaSearch assessments.
-Gungahlin's growth rate of 17.8% since the 2021 Census exceeds both the state's (5.9%) and SA4 region's averages, making it a regional growth leader.
-Overseas migration contributed approximately 64.5% of recent population gains in the area.
+Gungahlin's population, as of November 2025, is approximately 10,115.
+This figure indicates a growth of 1,529 people since the 2021 Census, which reported a population of 8,586.
+The increase was inferred from ABS estimates: the resident population was 9,198 in June 2024 and there were an additional 875 validated new addresses post-Census.
+This results in a density ratio of 2,218 persons per square kilometer, higher than national averages assessed by AreaSearch.
+Gungahlin's growth rate of 17.8% since the 2021 Census surpassed both state (5.9%) and SA4 region averages.
+Overseas migration contributed approximately 64.5% of overall population gains in recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data and years post-2032, age group growth rates from ACT Government's SA2 area projections are adopted, also using 2022 as the base year.
-Future demographic trends predict exceptional growth for Gungahlin, with an expected increase of 6,484 persons to 2041 based on current population numbers, indicating a total increase of 55.0% over the 17-year period.
+Future demographic trends predict exceptional growth for Gungahlin, with an expected increase of 6,484 persons to reach a total population of approximately 16,600 by 2041, reflecting a 55.0% increase over the 17-year period.

 Frequently Asked Questions - Population